LeahEasler/skills-introduction-to-github/PROFILE.md

-Hey welcome to my Profile!
+Welcome to my GitHub profile!